 At the end of the show, we find out that Carlo has decided to flip in order to spare his son from a lengthy prison sentence.

 Carlo’s decision to turn state’s witness starts to become apparent after he fails to show up for a job.
-He also refuses to answer his phone to Paulie.
+He also refuses to answer his phone when Paulie calls him.

-The day before Carlo “vanished”, his son Jason was arrested for selling ecstasy.
+The day before Carlo “vanished”, his son Jason had been arrested for selling ecstasy.

 Therefore, is it likely that the authorities used his son’s arrest to pressure him into testifying.